The Ultimate Solar Panel Buying Guide for Homes

 Solar panels need four to five hours of direct sunlight for optimal function.
 Consider nearby trees or structures that will shade your installation and adjust as needed.

-3. Choose Your Solar Panel and Setup
+3. How to Choose the Right Solar Panel Setup

 Some homeowners prefer doing research and choosing solar panels by themselves.
 If you’re one of them, you must consider multiple factors for finding the most efficient solar panels for your home.